brotatotes/bht-automation/bht gen 3/Ephesians/Chapter 2/Ephesians 2 9 bht.md

 # Ephesians 2:9 Commentary Help Text

 ## BHT:
-Salvation is not obtained through our own works, but solely by God's grace.
-This emphasizes that the righteousness of man, including all his works, is set aside and that salvation is a gift from God.
-The purpose of this is to ensure that no one can boast in their own works, but only in the Lord.
-Works do not play any role in earning salvation, as it is given freely by God.
-Hence, there is no room for boasting, but rather, all glory goes to God for His grace and salvation.
+Salvation is not achieved through works, but solely through God's grace.
+The purpose of this grace is to eliminate any opportunity for boasting by humanity.
+The righteousness derived from works cannot procure salvation.
+Thus, all praise and credit should be directed towards God alone, as our best works are only possible through His grace and can never merit salvation.
+Consequently, salvation is not obtained by works but is the result of God's unfathomable mercy.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: